-Each year, CMG selects two emerging or established conservation communicators as Filmmakers-in-Residence (FIRs) who receive funding to complete work from start to finish on a video-based project with a focus on ocean health or renewable energy solutions.
+Conservation Media Group selects emerging or established conservation communicators as Filmmakers-in-Residence (FIRs) who then receive funding to complete work from start to finish on a video-based project with a focus on providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.
 Funding amounts range from $5,000-$15,000 per resident.
 FIR's also receive residence at one of our annual 5-day Catalyst Workshops and may be offered up to 2 weeks in residence at our CMG offices in Camden, Maine.

 What is the CMG Filmmaker-in-Residence (FIR) Program?

-CMG seeks emerging or established conservation filmmakers, communicators and artists who wish to develop and complete a project focused on ocean health or sustainable energy from start to finish with support and mentorship from CMG staff.
+CMG seeks emerging or established conservation filmmakers, communicators and artists who wish to develop and complete a project focused on providing sanctuary for marine life, reducing ocean plastic at its source, and transitioning to a low-carbon economy.
 Selected residents receive funding for their project that includes an honorarium as well as travel to and residence at one of our Catalyst Workshops.
 Residents may also be offered 1–3 weeks in residence with full room and board at our CMG offices in Camden, Maine, depending on project applicability.
-Resident proposals may seek to create a video that addresses local, national, or international issues in ocean health or renewable energy solutions.
+Resident proposals may seek to create a video that addresses local, national, or international issues in our CMG Focus Areas.
 Residents may be based anywhere in the world, though North American candidates will be considered first due to travel costs & logistics of attending the Catalyst Workshops.

 While in residence at the Catalyst Workshops and/or CMG offices, residents conduct pre-production and post-production work with support and mentorship from our staff.
 During the Catalyst Workshops, residents spend most of their time on their existing project-in-progress, but will also engage with other workshop participants, screen residency work and join in on relevant discussions.
 Included in the Filmmaker-in-Residence award is funding for development, production, post-production and distribution.
 The award may include in-kind funding in the form of borrowed equipment, room and board, and staff time.
 The award also includes a resident honorarium for the length of the residence.